pdaehne/TL866-FlashROM-Adapter/README.md

 [![Adapter](images/Adapter.preview.jpg)](images/Adapter.jpg?raw=1)

-When everything is set up correctly, you can connect the TL866 to the USB port of your computer and start program the flash.
+When everything is set up correctly, you can connect the TL866 to the USB port of your computer and start programming the flash.

 I do have a 29F160 Flash ROM for my Amiga 500, which has a capacity of 2 megabytes or 4 slots of 512 kilobytes for different Kickstart ROMs.
-I wanted to have the original Kickstart 1.3 in the first slot, Kickstart 3.1 in the second slot, the diagnostic ROM in the third slot, and the fourth slot unused.
+I wanted to have the original Kickstart 1.3 in the first slot, Kickstart 3.1 in the second slot, the [Diagnostic ROM](https://www.diagrom.com/) in the third slot, and the fourth slot unused.

 To program the flash, you can use the original "Xgpro" software which came with the TL866 on Windows, or the